b13/tag/README.md

 ## Configuration

+Add a database field for keywords/tags in your database table:

+    keywords int(11) unsigned DEFAULT '0' NOT NULL

 For enabling tags in your TCA table of TYPO3, configure it like this in your database table (`Configuration/TCA/tx_my_table.php`).

     'keywords' => [